This course will take place online, for a reduced rate of Full £36 / Conc. £27

 This course will be held via Zoom.
 You need a computer/laptop or mobile phone to access the Zoom website, and a reliable internet connection.
 For further information on how to join a Zoom meeting, you can watch the joining video here.

-You will need something to take notes, either a notebook and pen, or digital equivalent.
+You will need a computer or other device to connect with zoom and a notebook/paper and pen/pencil, or digital equivalent.

 You will learn